mchmarny/grunner/README.md

 ## debug

-If VM starts but you do not see the runners registered in GitHub Settings (https://github.com/$OWNER/$REPO/settings/actions/runners)
+If VM starts but you do not see the runners registered in GitHub Settings.

 Start by listing the instances: